Moore-Lab-UMass/Docker/README.md

 <https://docs.sylabs.io/guides/3.1/user-guide/cli.html>

+You can execute scripts and files with `exec`

+`singularity exec REPO_TAGNAME.sif python3 ./hello_world.py`

-You can bind directories using `--bind`.
+You can run shell on top of the os using `shell` and bind directories using `--bind`.

 `singularity shell --bind /[LOCAL PATH]:/[CONTAINER PATH] REPO_TAGNAME.sif`

 > This will bind the dir `/[LOCAL PATH]` from the server as `/[CONTAINER PATH]` (you can name this anything, probably best to just use `/data:/data` to keep scripts happy) inside the container.
 If you do not bind the data dir or give the `-writable` then the `/data` folder from the server will not be accessable.
+Note that when binding try to bind the least amount of data possible to limit the stress on the server, for example if my data is in `/data/[LAB]/[USER]/project` then I would bind that whole directory NOT something like `/data/[LAB]/`, e.g. `singularity shell --bind /data/[LAB]/[USER]/project:/[CONTAINER PATH] REPO_TAGNAME.sif`

 <https://docs.sylabs.io/guides/3.1/user-guide/bind_paths_and_mounts.html>